kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 ## Conclusions

-The aim of this blog post is to show how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
+The aim of this blog post is to show how to transform data that might exist in a typical relational system to a graph and load it into a Kuzu database.
 We also show how to visualize the graph and run some simple queries to test our data model.

-What's important to take away from this exercise is that using a graph database like Kùzu for the kinds of queries we ran above makes a **lot** of sense.
+What's important to take away from this exercise is that using a graph database like Kuzu for the kinds of queries we ran above makes a **lot** of sense.
 The raw transaction data that may have been sitting in an RDBMS system wasn't simple to reason about when it came to answering questions about connected entities.
 Doing so in SQL would have required multiple joins and subqueries, whereas